 Ora non abbiamo tempo per questo.

-We have no time for that now.
+We have no time for this now.

 Ora abbiamo bisogno di un buon leader.